 We are located one mile west of Disney Hall near Downtown Los Angeles.

 Los Angeles, CA 90026

 Click here for directions

 Where do I park?

-Parking for Good Shepherd Center is available behind the building, accessible through the alley.
+Parking for Good Shepherd Center is available on Rockwood Street or behind the building, accessible through the alley.
 The alley is located between Rockwood St. & Beverly Blvd.

 Click here for a map

 I’m a homeless woman.
 How can I get help from Good Shepherd Center?

 If you are newly homeless or at risk of homelessness, call our Languille Emergency Shelter at (213) 250-5241 at 8 am on Tuesday, Wednesday or Thursday.
 If you are in a shelter, have your case manager call the Hawkes Transitional Residence at (213) 482-0281.
 If you are a mother with children, call our Farley House Residence at 213-235-1460.
 Click here for more information on finding shelter at Good Shepherd Center.